-Seizure is the transient onset of paroxysmal events due to abnormal electrical activity within the brain as a result of excessive or synchronous neuronal activity.1
+A seizure is the transient onset of paroxysmal events due to abnormal electrical activity within the brain as a result of excessive or synchronous neuronal activity.1,2

 Seizure precipitants include but are not limited to the following:

-While seizures can be unprovoked, in some cases they may be triggered by factors such as fatigue, sleep deprivation, or flickering lights.
+In the case of unprovoked and provoked seizures, events may be triggered by factors such as fatigue, sleep deprivation, or flickering lights.1

 Epidemiology including risk factors and primary prevention